 We maintain a shared services agreement with Refinitiv (formerly Thomson Reuters), which indirectly owns a majority of our equity interests.
 Under the terms of the agreement, Thomson Reuters historically provided us with certain legal, compliance, regulatory, human resources, technology, content, financial, accounting, sales and customer support and administrative services.
-Following this offering, we expect Refinitiv will continue to provide data and insurance and, at least in the near term, office space and related services.
+We expect Refinitiv will continue to provide data and insurance and, at least in the near term, office space and related services.
 The shared services agreement was amended in June 2016 to continue to be in effect in perpetuity, except that the agreement will automatically terminate upon termination of the market data license agreement.
-In addition, either party can terminate the shared services agreement with respect to one or more services upon written notice delivered, in the case of termination effective at the end of the then-current calendar year, 90 days prior to the end of such calendar year or, in the case of termination effective at any other date, at least 6 months prior to such date.
-During each of the years ended December 31, 2018, 2017 and 2016, we incurred fees of \$4.3 million per year relating to this agreement.
+In addition, either party can terminate the shared services agreement with respect to one or more services upon written notice delivered, in the case of termination effective at any other date, at least 6 months prior to such date.
+During the six months ended June 30, 2019, we incurred fees of \$2.2 million relating to this agreement, and during each of the years ended December 31, 2018, 2017 and 2016, we incurred fees of \$4.3 million per year relating to this agreement.
 These fees are included in occupancy, technology and communications and general and administrative expenses in our consolidated statements of income included elsewhere in this prospectus.

 We maintain a market data license agreement with Refinitiv (formerly Thomson Reuters), pursuant to which we earn license fees and royalties.
 Under the terms of this agreement, we provide Refinitiv with certain real-time market data feeds for multiple fixed income and derivatives products under an exclusive license pursuant to which Refinitiv redistributes such market data to its customers on its Eikon platform and through direct feeds.
 We also earn royalties from Refinitiv for referrals of new Eikon customers based on customer conversion rates as well as sales of non-exclusive licensed data.
 The market license data agreement was amended and restated effective November 1, 2018 for a minimum term of five years with a transition year if the agreement is not renewed or extended.
 The agreement includes customary termination provisions, including in the event of a material breach that is not cured within 30 days of receipt of written notice.
-During the years ended December 31, 2018, 2017 and 2016, we earned approximately \$50.3 million, \$50.1 million and \$50.6 million, respectively, of revenue under this agreement.
+During the six months ended June 30, 2019 and the years ended December 31, 2018, 2017 and 2016, we earned approximately \$27.0 million, \$50.1 million and \$50.6 million, respectively, of revenue under this agreement.
+See "Prospectus Summary - Recent Developments - LSEG Transaction."